top of page

 Midwives at Prentice

 Prentice has a midwifery practice, which many clients do seek out if they are looking for a lower intervention birth.
 Midwifery care generally tends to be more human-centric and slower paced.
 I've seen midwives spend more time with clients while they are pushing than OBs typically do.
-That said, Prentice is a huge hospital and in order to run well, they have strict policies and protocols in place.
+As I've mentioned, Prentice is a huge hospital and in order to run well, they have strict policies and protocols in place.
 The midwives are subject to those same policies and protocols.
-While sometimes I see midwives practicing with slightly more risk tolerance, that is much less likely at Prentice.
+While sometimes I see hospital midwives practicing with slightly more risk tolerance overall than OBs, that is much less likely at Prentice.

 Key Statistics & Information